SecurityTrails::Domain - Collecting domain data from SecurityTrails

 Use Cases

-- Collecting history on A, AAAA, MX, NS, SOA, TXT
+- Collecting history for A, AAAA, MX, NS, SOA, TXT

-- Collecting domain's DNS records A, AAAA, MX, NS, SOA, TXT
+- Collecting domain DNS records A, AAAA, MX, NS, SOA, TXT

 Queries